ranger6/ca/tools/README.md

 * initca -- initialize a certificate authority directory and openssl.cnf file
 * cert -- list a certificate or particular fields
+* mkkey -- generate an encrypted key pair defaulting to 2048 bits
-* csr -- generate a Certificate Signing Request
+* mkcsr -- generate a Certificate Signing Request
 * mkcert -- generate a signed certificate from a CSR
+* rvcert -- revoke a certificate issued by this CA
+* mkcrl -- generate a certificate revocation list
 * pubcert -- publish a certificate into a registry (or just list its registry pathname)
 * chain -- generate a list of registry pathnames in the trust chain from a certificate to the root
 * urlchain -- generate a list of registry URL's from a prefix plus a list of certificates